 Two of my original 3-phase PCBs are shown in a built-up state in the photo below:

 These two boards have been assembled in slightly different ways.
-The one on the left operates at 3.3V in just the same way as the single-phase board.
+The one on the left operates at 3.3V.
 Up to three (triac-based) output stages can be used with this configuration.

 The board on the right has a 5V regulator, so the whole of the board (apart from the RF stage) operates at this higher voltage.
 Running this board at 5V rather than 3.3V has two advantages: